rackerlabs/design-system/_component_design/selector-strip.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-#### Style
+### Style

-Use these specifications when you construct a single selector strip.
+Use these specifications when you construct a single select strip.

 {% endcolumn %}